damikun/trouble-training/Doc/Logging.md

 Logging levels allow us to put a log message into one of several buckets, sorted by urgency.

-- `Verbose` -	is the noisiest level, rarely (if ever) enabled for a production app.
+- `Verbose` - is the noisiest level, rarely (if ever) activated for a production application.
-- `Debug` - is used for internal system events that are not necessarily observable from the outside, but useful when determining how something happened.
+- `Debug` - used for internal system events that are not necessarily observable from the outside, but are useful for figuring out how something happened.
-- `Information` - info. events describe things happening in the system that correspond to its responsibilities and functions.
-Generally these are the observable actions the system can perform.
+- `Information` - info events describe things that happen in the system and match its responsibilities and functions.
+In general, these are the observable actions that the system can perform.
-- `Warning` -	When service is degraded, endangered, or may be behaving outside of its expected parameters.
-Something bad happened, but the application still has the chance to heal itself or the issue can wait a day or two to be fixed.
+- `Warning` - When a service is impaired, compromised, or possibly behaving outside of expected parameters.
+Something bad has happened, but the application still has a chance to heal itself or the problem may wait a day or two to be fixed.
-- `Error` -	When functionality is unavailable or expectations broken, an Error event is used.
-Users are being affected without having a way to work around the issue.
+- `Error` - When features are unavailable or expectations are not met, an error event is used.
+Users are affected with no way to work around the problem.
-- `Fatal` -	The most critical level, Fatal events demand immediate attention.
+- `Fatal` - The most critical level: fatal events require immediate attention.

-> As example between `Warning` and `Error` can be when system failed to connect to an external resource but will try again automatically.
-It might ultimately result in an ERROR log message when the retry-mechanism also fails.
+ An example between `Warning` and `Error` would be when the system failed to connect to an external resource, but automatically retries.
+If the retry also fails, this can result in a ERROR log message.

- `Warning`,  `Error`, `Fatal` are levels that should be active in production systems by default.
+ `Warning`, `Error` and `Severe` are levels that should be active by default in production systems.

 ### Log example